dogweather/forkful/content/en/c/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?

-Getting the current date in C involves tapping into the standard C library to fetch and format the system's current date and time.
-Programmers often need this functionality for logging, time-stamping, or scheduling features within their applications.

 ## How to:
 In C, the `<time.h>` header provides the necessary functions and types to work with dates and times.
 The `time()` function retrieves the current time, while `localtime()` converts this time to the local time zone.
 To display the date, we use `strftime()` to format it as a string.

 Here's a basic example: